While Donald Trump Jr. Was Emailing Last Year, Republicans Were Being Convinced Of The Trump 'Pivot'

 On the 25th floor of Trump Tower in June 2016, Donald Trump Jr. met with a woman described to him as a “Russian government lawyer.”

-Meanwhile, in that building, elsewhere in Manhattan, in Washington, and in Cleveland, Republican leaders were trying to pull off an intense persuasion effort: getting everyone to fall in line and get behind Donald Trump.
+Meanwhile, in that building, elsewhere in Manhattan, in Washington, and in Cleveland, Republican leaders were trying to pull off an intense persuasion effort — getting everyone to fall in line and get behind Donald Trump.

 In public, the presumptive nominee had spent the early days of June attacking the heritage of an American-born federal judge whose parents immigrated from Mexico.
-His campaign was small, largely inexperienced, and chaotic (then-campaign manager Corey Lewandowski had recently faced an assault charge, later dropped).
+His campaign was small, largely inexperienced, and chaotic (then-campaign manager Corey Lewandowski had recently faced an assault charge, which was later dropped).
 Republican officials had been critical of the candidate and uneasy about the direction of his campaign.
 And while the Republican National Committee had announced in May that it would begin working with the Trump campaign to plan for that summer’s convention in Cleveland, sources told BuzzFeed News that those subsequent weeks were a slow and disorganized build.

-Early June, then, was meant to be part of a “pivot” for Trump — from teleprompter speeches to real fundraising efforts to House Speaker Paul Ryan announcing, at long last, that he would vote for the candidate.
+Early June, then, was meant to be part of a “pivot” for Trump — to teleprompter speeches, real fundraising efforts, and House Speaker Paul Ryan announcing, at long last, that he would vote for the candidate.

 The broad party message was clear: The rogue primary campaign was at its end.
 This campaign was worth getting behind.